microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

    */
   iconPosition?: 'before' | 'after';

-  // /**
+  /**
-  //  * A button can show a loading indicator if it is waiting for another action to happen before allowing itself to
+   * A button can show a loading indicator if it is waiting for another action to happen before allowing itself to
-  //  * be interacted with.
+   * be interacted with.
-  //  * @default false
+   * @default false
-  //  */
+   */
   loading?: boolean;

+  /**
+   * A RefObject to access the IButton interface.
+Use this to access the public methods and properties of the component.
+   * Note that this does not allow for a ref callback to be passed in.
+   */
+  ref?: React.RefObject<IFocusable>;

   /**
    * A button can be rounded, circular, or square.